Gert25/aws_glue_etl/workflows/README.md

 `terraform apply`

 The infrastructure will be deployed using your default AWS profile.
-You can change your targeted profile in the `provider.tf` file
+You can change your targeted profile in the   `variable.tf` file by setting the `profile` attribute to your AWS profile

 if you terraform executing successfully a bootstrap.sh folder should exist in the root directory of workflows folder.
 Run the following command to execute the bootstrap command